 Big Swan Lake transparency ranges from 2 to 24 feet at the primary site (201).
 Figure 4 shows the seasonal transparency dynamics.
 The maximum Secchi reading is usually obtained in early summer.
 Big Swan Lake transparency is high in May and June, and then declines through August.
 The transparency then rebounds in October after fall turnover.
-This transparency dynamic is typical of a Minnesota lake.
 The dynamics have to do with algae and zooplankton population dynamics, and lake turnover.